-- 9.1 Unified Sports is conducted in accordance with three different models: recreation, player development, and competitive.
-The rules outlined in this Section apply to all these models but for 9.9, which applies only to World Games. - 9.2 Unified Open Water Swimming Teams shall consist of one Athlete and one Unified Partner.
-A Unified Coach may not participate as a Unified Partner. - 9.3 The Unified Partner will be expected to have completed basic preparedness training, provided by the coach, in order to react appropriately to an unexpected and/or emergency situation in the water. - 9.4 The Athlete and Unified Partner must swim within 10 meters of each other at all times during the race. - 9.5 For 1,500 meter open water races, there shall be a clearly designated checkpoint one-half way through the racecourse.
+- 9.1 Unified Open Water Swimming Teams shall consist of one Athlete and one Unified Partner.
+A Unified Coach may not participate as a Unified Partner. - 9.2 It is required that athletes and Unified partners are of similar age, and it is preferred that athletes and Unified Partners are of similar ability.
+For more information on similar age and ability please see Sport Rules Article 1 Section 14.1.2 - 9.3 The Unified Partner will be expected to have completed basic preparedness training, provided by the coach, in order to react appropriately to an unexpected and/or emergency situation in the water. - 9.4 The Athlete and Unified Partner must swim within 10 meters of each other at all times during the race. - 9.5 For 1,500 meter open water races, there shall be a clearly designated checkpoint one-half way through the racecourse.
 Each Unified Team must swim by this checkpoint together and the Unified Partner shall call out the Unified Team number to checkpoint race officials. - 9.6 The Athlete and Unified Partner shall cross the finish line no more than 10 seconds apart from each other. - 9.7 Awards shall be determined based upon the finish time of the last Unified Team member to cross or touch the finish line. - 9.8 Unified Teams shall be subject to the Disqualification Procedures under Section 8.6 for violations of Rules 9.3, 94 and 9.5. - 9.9 At World Games, the Unified Partner and Athlete shall be of equal open water swimming ability.
 At all other open water swimming practices and events, the Unified Partner shall be of equal or greater swimming ability.